Lorri Neilsen Glenn

 Lorri Neilsen Glenn is a Canadian poet, ethnographer, essayist and educator.

 Born in Winnipeg (Treaty One), and raised on the Prairies, she moved to Nova Scotia in 1983.
 Neilsen Glenn is the author and editor of several books of creative nonfiction, poetry, literacy, ethnography, and essays (scholarly and literary).
-She was Poet Laureate for Halifax from 2005-2009, the first Métis to hold the position.
+She was Poet Laureate for Halifax from 2005 to 2009, the first Métis to hold the position.
 Her writing focuses on women, arts-based research, and memoir/life stories; her work is known for its hybrid and lyrical approaches.
 She has published book reviews in national and international journals and newspapers.
 Neilsen Glenn has received awards for her poetry, creative nonfiction, teaching, scholarship and community work.